SUNWOOKLEE04/SUNWOOKLEE04/README.md

 **Why it matters for a Product Strategist**

-Designing curricula that connect a student's personal interests to technical learning mirrors the skill of shaping products and features around real user context.
+Designing curricula that connect a student's personal interests to technical learning mirrors the skill of designing products around real user behavior.

 Sustained consistently since February 2025, alongside coursework and my university-transfer preparation.